Judge: Ahmaud Arbery's past troubles irrelevant to trial - NewsBreak

 Gregory and Travis McMichael, a father and son, and their neighbor William “Roddie” Bryan Jr. are awaiting trial this fall for chasing and killing 25-year-old Arbery last year as he ran in their neighborhood outside coastal Brunswick.
 Jury selection is scheduled to start Oct.
 18.

-Attorneys for the McMichaels wanted the jury to hear about Arbery’s past run-ins with law enforcement, including two arrests, to cast doubt on prosecutors' contention that he was merely an innocent jogger.
-Defense attorneys say the white men reasonably suspected Arbery had committed a crime when they began the pursuit that ended in his death.
+Attorneys for the McMichaels wanted the jury to hear about Arbery’s past run-ins with law enforcement, including two arrests.
+They hoped it would bolster their case that the white men reasonably suspected Arbery had committed a crime when they began the pursuit that ended in his death.

-Prosecutors argued that defense lawyers were seeking to put Arbery on trial by making his criminal record and other prior problems part of the case.
-None of the three defendants knew Arbery, or anything about his past, prior to the shooting.
-Prosecutors said his past was irrelevant to their decision to arm themselves and ultimately shoot a man who was trying to run away.
+Prosecutors argued that Arbery’s criminal record and other prior problems should be kept out of the trial, saying they are irrelevant to the defendants’ decision to arm themselves and ultimately shoot a man who was trying to run away.
+None of them knew Arbery, or anything about his past, prior to the shooting.

 In a written order, Superior Court Judge Timothy Walmsley ruled evidence of Arbery's past run-ins with the law could unfairly “lead the jury to believe that although Arbery did not apparently commit any felony that day, he may pose future dangerousness in that he would eventually commit more alleged crimes, and therefore, the Defendants’ actions were somehow justified.”